alirezaalj/simple-spring-kafka-demo/README.md

 ### Simple spring kafka demo

-This program is written using the spring boot framework and the maven plugin and is designed in a modular sort and includes a number of modules.
-This program is simply run on Docker and using postman you can send data to the first service and receive it by the second service.
-In this project, the main focus was on Kafka and the use of Kafka with spring.
+This program is written using the spring boot framework with maven plugin and is designed in a modular project and includes a number of modules.
+This program is simply run on Docker.with using postman you can send data to the first service then receive it by the second service.
+In this project, the main focus was on Kafka and the usege of Kafka with spring.
 ![](https://github.com/alirezaalj/simple-spring-kafka-demo/blob/master/img/Screenshot_20210731_162309.png)
 my website: [https://alirezaalijani.ir](https://alirezaalijani.ir "https://alirezaalijani.ir")
 ##### Goals